anissingh/frogger-assembly/README.md

-# frogger-assembly
+# Overview
-Implementation of the arcade game Frogger in MIPS assembly.
+This project is an implementation of a basic version of the arcade game Frogger in the MIPS assembly language.

+# How to Play